1boch1/addalias/README.md

 # addalias

-Solves the Problem of Duplicated MySQL Attributes, it adds the table name in front of each column of the query result.
+Solves the Problem of Duplicated MySQL Attributes, It Adds the Table Name in front of Each Column of the Query Result

 ## Install